 Academic Support Services

 The development of the fall schedule is an extensive process.
-Prior to June 24th students are registered for two courses based on what they've told us about their area of academic interest.
+Prior to June 24th students are registered for 14-16 credits based on what they've told us about their area of academic interest.
 Whether a student is undecided or has an area of interest, faculty members have defined appropriate courses in which to register students that will help them to explore their areas of interest and beyond.

 The Center for Writing, located at 81 Blake Street, promotes effective writing and thinking by offering a variety of services for both students and faculty.
 They work with students to improve their writing and with faculty to support their effectiveness as teachers of writing.
 This combined effort strengthens the role of writing in our academic community.